 - the remedy sought by the student; and

 - the best method to communicate with the student (phone, e-mail, etc.).

 The student is encouraged to seek guidance from an Appeal Advisor in regards to their concern and development of this letter.
 The Office of Academic Affairs can provide the name of an Appeal Advisor.

-The student provides their notification letter to the supervisor of the involved individual (e.g., an issue regarding a faculty member would go to the respective department chair, program director, or dean).
-The Appeal Advisor or the Office of Academic Affairs can offer clarification on the appropriate supervisor.
-Within ten (10) working days from receipt of the letter, the supervisor will evaluate the concern, render a decision or response, and notify the student.
-As part of his/her evaluation, the supervisor may schedule a conversation with the student and may consult University faculty, staff, or administrators for clarification and/or guidance.
-If the supervisor does not act on or resolve the concern to the reasonable satisfaction of the student, within ten (10) days of being notified of the decision, the student can initiate STEP 3 of the grievance process.
+The student provides their notification letter to the relevant administrator of the involved individual (e.g., an issue regarding a faculty member would go to the respective department chair, program director, or dean).
+The Appeal Advisor or the Office of Academic Affairs can offer clarification on the appropriate administrator.
+Within ten (10) working days from receipt of the letter, the administrator will evaluate the concern, render a decision or response, and notify the student.
+As part of his/her evaluation, the administrator may schedule a conversation with the student and may consult University faculty, staff, or administrators for clarification and/or guidance.
+If the administrator does not act on or resolve the concern to the reasonable satisfaction of the student, within ten (10) days of being notified of the decision, the student can initiate STEP 3 of the grievance process.

 STEP 4: The student can submit a written appeal to the Office of Academic Affairs.
 In the appeal, the student provides their prior notification letter and also addresses one or both of the following issues for appeal: